 (7) All Facility owners shall install, maintain, and operate disturbance monitoring equipment in accordance with the requirements in Section 6.1.2.3, Data Recording Requirements.

-11. CONSTRAINT MANAGEMENT PLANS AND SPECIAL PROTECTION SYSTEMS
+11. CONSTRAINT MANAGEMENT PLANS AND Remedial Action Schemes

 11.1 Introduction

-(1) Constraint Management Plans (CMPs) are a set of pre-defined actions executed in response to system conditions to prevent or resolve one or more thermal or non-thermal transmission security violations or to optimize transmission.
-CMPs are developed in accordance to the guidelines set forth in the sections below, and are defined in Protocol Section 2.1, Definitions.
+(1) Constraint Management Plans (CMPs) are developed in accordance to the guidelines set forth in the sections below, and are defined in Protocol Section 2.1, Definitions.
 CMPs include, but are not limited to the following:

-(a) Remedial Action Plans (RAPs) which may or may not be modeled in Network Security Analysis (NSA);
+(a) Remedial Action Plans (RAPs) which are modeled in Network Security Analysis (NSA) where practicable;

+(b) Automatic Mitigation Plans (AMPs) which are modeled in NSA where practicable;

-(b) Pre-Contingency Action Plans (PCAPs);
+(c) Pre-Contingency Action Plans (PCAPs);

-(c) Temporary Outage Action Plans (TOAPs); and
+(d) Temporary Outage Action Plans (TOAPs); and

-(d) Mitigation Plans.
+(e) Mitigation Plans.

 (2) When developing CMPs, ERCOT shall first attempt to utilize the 15-Minute Rating of the impacted Transmission Facilities, where available, to develop RAPs such that the ERCOT Transmission Grid is utilized to the fullest extent.

-(3) Special Protection Systems (SPSs) may also be implemented in order to allow Generation Resources or Transmission Facilities that would otherwise be subject to restrictions to operate to their full Rating.
+(3) Remedial Action Schemes (RASs) and/or Automatic Mitigation Plans (AMPs) may also be implemented in order to allow Generation Resources or Transmission Facilities that would otherwise be subject to restrictions to operate to their full Rating.

-(4) ERCOT shall provide notification to the market of any approved, amended, or removed CMP or SPS.
-ERCOT shall post to the Market Information System (MIS) Secure Area all CMPs and SPSs.
+(4) ERCOT shall provide notification to the market of any approved, amended, or removed CMP or RAS.
+ERCOT shall post to the Market Information System (MIS) Secure Area all CMPs and RASs.

-(5) ERCOT shall provide notification to the market of any proposed SPSs or PCAPs on the MIS Secure Area.
+(5) ERCOT shall provide notification to the market of any proposed RASs or PCAPs on the MIS Secure Area.

 (6) ERCOT is not required to provide notification to the market of any proposed TOAPs.

-11.2 Special Protection System
+(7) All submittals related to CMPs or RASs must be emailed to ras_cmp@ercot.com.

+11.2 Remedial Action Schemes

-(1) Special Protection Systems (SPSs) are protective relay systems designed to detect abnormal ERCOT System conditions and take pre-planned corrective actions to maintain a secure system.
+(1) Remedial Action Schemes (RASs) are designed to detect abnormal predetermined ERCOT System conditions and automatically take corrective actions to maintain a secure system.

+(2) The following do not individually constitute a RAS: